AhsanBilal7/End-to-End-DL-Project/README.md

 - `@ensure_annotations` Decorator to ensure that the return value is of the same type
 - `@property` This is for the hidden function and we can access the hidden function withour the paranthesis
 - `os.path.dirname` It will ignore the last filename and return the remaining path
+- `Pipeline` Pipeline is before the training.
+Callback is during the training that's why we haven't made any separate pipeline
 # End-to-End Deep Learning Project

 # Workflow